 The traditional method that many people seem to employ involves covering the entire floor with sheets of newspaper – DON’T DO IT!
 This will only encourage your puppy to go to the toilet inside your house on your floor, which is exactly the opposite of what you’re looking to achieve.
 Instead, what we have found works best (quickest and most efficient) is to take your puppy outside into your garden at frequent, specific times.

 The best way to introduce your puppy to his crate is to feed him in it.
 Pop his bowl of food in the crate, guide him towards it and if necessary, pick him up and put him inside.
-He will notice the food straight away and start eating.
+Ask your puppy to 'sit' and then serve him the food.
 Whilst he is busy eating, gently close the door so that he gets used to the feeling of being enclosed.
 It is important that the crate is a very positive place for your puppy to be, and the food really helps to fix the association.
 The crate should never be used as a place of punishment...ever!
 Now we’re getting to the important bit about the use of the crate overnight.

 This element of training should be started from the very moment you bring your puppy home.
 The best time to conduct this training is at meal times.
 Prepare the bowl of food as you usually would and approach your puppy holding the bowl in one hand.
 Bend over (keeping the bowl high enough that your puppy cannot get his nose into it!) and use your free hand to take a piece of kibble.
 Starting at your puppy’s nose, move the piece of kibble up and over the back of his head.
 If he follows the piece of kibble this will naturally get him into the “sitting” position.
 Remember to say 'sit' while you are doing this.
 Once he is in the sitting position reward him with his food and lots of praise.
 Complete this exercise at every mealtime and it won’t take long until your puppy runs to the crate and immediately sits to wait for his food.